mciotola/carnot_refrigerator/README.md

   If you adjusted the parameters, make sure all are positive and have decimal point.
-Also make sure that you saved the file in a pure text format and that the filenake ends in ".rb"
+Also make sure that you saved the file in a pure text format and that the file name ends in ".rb"

 Copyright and Use Notice